 Other stormwater management options

-Rain leaders are just one part of a complete stormwater management plan for your property.
-There are many other options available that both control water around your home and add to the natural beauty of your landscaping.
+Rain leaders are just part of a complete storm water management plan for your property.
+Many other options are available that control water around your home and add to the natural beauty of your landscaping.
 The options below are just some of what is available to our clients.

-A new catch basin can be easily added to an existing rain leader or stormwater management system.
-It can be sized to handle virtually any amount of stormwater.
-This can control water around your foundation and direct it to the rain leader network.
-Catch basins are excellent drainage solutions for driveways, garages, and patios.
+We can easily add a new catch basin to an existing rain leader or storm water management system.
+The new catch basin can be sized to handle virtually any amount of storm water, and this can control water around your foundation and direct it to the rain leader network.
+Catch basins are excellent drainage solutions for wet driveways, garages, and patios.

-Grading is creating a physical change to the natural topography of your property using excavating equipment.
-Many things are possible through grading.
-The pitch of a hill or your yard can be changed to direct water away from your home.
-Filling in low spots can also prevent water from pooling in inconvenient areas.
-Both of these steps help eliminate soggy areas of your yard, and funnels water away from your foundation protecting your home.
+Grading creates a physical change to the natural topography of your property using excavating equipment.
+Many positive things are possible with grading.
+For instance, we can change the pitch of a hill or your yard to direct water away from your home.
+Filling in any low spots also prevents water from pooling in problematic areas.
+Both of these steps help eliminate wet areas of your yard and funnel water away from your foundation, protecting your home.

-Swales are long depressions in areas of the ground.
-They are designed to channel water away from structures and other sensitive areas.
-Swales are usually simple to install and often add to the natural appearance of your yard.
-Swales can also control and slow the speed of stormwater runoff down hills.
+Swales are long depressions in the ground designed to channel water away from structures and other sensitive areas.
+A swale is usually simple to install and often adds to the natural appearance of your yard.
+Swales can also control and slow the speed of storm water runoff down hills.
 When used to direct the flow of water, it is possible for swales to even serve as natural irrigation sources for plants and landscaping.